 1 Your electricity tariff.

 1.2 Do you know approximately how many kWhs /units of electricity you buy each month?
 Start keeping a record.
+Many tariffs have consumption blocks.
+Try to keep consumption within the lower consumption blocks as these have the lower per kilowatt hour charges.

 Recording your electricity purchases each month to helps you understand exactly how much electricity you are using.
 It is important to use the kWhs as the standard because the price per unit of electricity goes up depending on which side of a tariff block you are on.
 The annual price increase goes up and may mask your energy saving behaviour.